 Place the chicken into a gallon-sized, zip-lock bag.
-Pour in a sufficient quantity of white vinegar to cover.
+Pour-in a sufficient quantity of white vinegar to cover.
 Throw in garlic and salt to taste.
-Marinate for at least 12 hours.
+Marinate for 6 hours - in the refrigerator.

 Drain the chicken in a collander.
 Pick the garlic chunks off of the chicken.
 Process the chile peppers and the cumin seed in a food grinder to a fine consistency.

 Locate or buy an electric fry-pan.
 Pour in a sufficient quantity of peanut oil so that the oil-level will reach approximately mid-way up on the chicken breasts.
 Turn the unit on and raise the temperature to 350 degrees F.